-A significant amount of vegetation decline not related to P. cinnamomi was observed throughout the study area.
+While less notable than during the 2014 assessment, a still significant amount of vegetation decline not related to Phytophthora Dieback was observed throughout the study area.
 The characteristic pattern normally associated with the presence of P. cinnamomi was not observed at these sites, and the plant deaths appeared to be largely scattered, random and 'staged'.
-This is consistent with observations made during the 2011 survey, in which drought was considered to be the most likely cause of the vegetation decline observed.
+This is consistent with observations made during the 2011 and 2014 surveys, in which drought was considered to be the most likely cause of the vegetation decline observed.